-This recipe was inspired by my High-Protein Chickpea Quinoa Salad Jars, as well as these amazing High-Protein Lentil Salad Wraps.
+This balanced and healthy Lentil Vegan Salad recipe was inspired by my High-Protein Chickpea Quinoa Salad Jars, as well as this oil-free Orzo Pesto Salad.

 Jump to: